 There is no specific treatment for McCune-Albright syndrome.
 Drugs that block estrogen production, such as testolactone, have been tried with some success.

-Adrenal abnormalities (such as Cushing's syndrome) may be treated with surgery to remove the adrenal glands.
-Gigantism and pituitary adenoma will need treatment with hormone inhibitors or surgery.
+Adrenal abnormalities (such as Cushing syndrome) may be treated with surgery to remove the adrenal glands.
+Gigantism and pituitary adenoma will need to be treated with medicines that block hormone production, or with surgery.

 Lifespan is relatively normal.